Wanderley (footballer, born 1988): Santo Andre loan

 In 2009 he again had little game time with Cruzeiro, and on 1 September he was loaned to Santo André.
 He scored on his debut in a 2–1 home defeat against Atlético Mineiro on 6 September 2009.
 Despite scoring four goals in his ten games, Santo Andre were relegated at the end of the season.

 São Caetano loan

 In January 2010 Wanderley was sent on loan to São Caetano until the end of the year.
 He scored five times in 22 games, as the club became runners-up in the competition.

 Grêmio Prudente loan

 In May 2010 Wanderley moved to Grêmio Prudente rather than see out his loan with São Caetano.
 He scored five times in 17 games in 2010 Campeonato Brasileiro Série A.

 Flamengo

 In January 2011, Wanderley signed a three-year contract with Flamengo.
-During the 2011 Campeonato Carioca season he competed for top scorer with his idol Ronaldinho, with both having score five goals by mid-March.
+During the 2011 Campeonato Carioca season he competed for top scorer with his idol Ronaldinho, with both having scored five goals by mid-March.
 His 2011 Campeonato Brasileiro Série A campaign lasted only six games until the end of June.